vippsas/vipps-developers/settlements/sftp-report-service/README.md

 It is therefore not possible to check the size of a file with `ls`.
 If this causes problems for your SFTP client, the solution is to use a different client.

+**Please note:** Some SFTP clients do not "see" the directories and require the full path of the directories to be explicitly provided.

 Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
 The files are not really deleted, but actually hidden, in order to keep track